JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

     Basepath "mydir"
 ```

 Next, flow timeout may be specified.
-This is the maximum amount of time available the end-user can take to fully complete a flow.
+This is the maximum amount of time the end-user can take to fully complete a flow.
 For instance:

 ```
 Flow com.acme.FoodSurvey